 - 5. Certain assumptions have been made in predicting closing balances and the timing of when movements on balances will occur.
 These are outlined below. - A full external review of the Council's Reserves Strategy was undertaken in 2015 and subsequently built upon.
-The Council is maintaining a risk based General Fund Balance and although the General Fund reserve has fluctuated over the previous three years, the position is relatively strong in terms of risk cover when compared with other County Councils.
+Given the uncertain future economic outlook and the risks surrounding the MTFS, the Council is maintaining a risk based General Fund Balance.
+Although the General Fund reserve has fluctuated over the previous three years, the position is relatively strong in terms of risk cover when compared with other County Councils.
+This is a prudent approach given the uncertainty that currently exists within Local Government Finance.
 A risk based assessment of the required level of General Fund Reserve has been undertaken and can be seen in the table below:

-APPENDIX B
+Appendix B

-Risk Impact Probability (low, medium or high) Mitigation Proposed level of reserve cover for 2018/19 £m Major funding stream variations If an in-year correction or top-slice is made to external funding during 2018/19 this would reduce the Council's ability to fund its Budget (say 0.5% of RSG+BR) Medium The government settlement has been announced, however, there have been in-year changes previously. £0.6 Major variations in budget assumptions e.g. inflation If inflationary expectations are too low, it could have a greater impact on the Council's expenditure than expected.
-Low The Service Director - Finance, Procurement & Improvement monitors the economic environment and takes forecasts from reliable sources £1.5 Major expenditure and income variations If expenditure is higher than budgeted or income lower than budgeted in any service, this will lead to a service overspend and potentially an overall overspend in Budget (say 1.5% of net committee requirements of £499.219m) Medium The Council's Management Team control the budget through a robust monthly budget management process, however, there are ongoing risks in Children's and Adults Services where safeguarding takes priority £7.5 Delay in and/or non-delivery of savings If planned savings are delayed or are found to be undeliverable this will have a significant impact on the Council's ability to deliver its Budget.
-High The Council's Management Team control the delivery of the savings programme through a robust monthly budget management process, however, this becomes more difficult year- on-year given the savings already delivered to date and the complexity of building change on change £2.0 Major disaster implications The Council could face unplanned expenditure if faced with a major disaster e.g. freak weather conditions Medium The Council may receive central government support but it is not certain that this would cover all required expenditure, there is also robust major emergency plans in place £1.3
+Risk Impact Probability (low, medium or high) Mitigation Proposed level of reserve cover for 2019/20 £m Major funding stream variations If an in-year correction or top-slice is made to external funding during 2019/20 this would reduce the Council's ability to fund its Budget (say 0.5% of RSG+BR) Medium The government settlement has been announced, however, there have been in-year changes previously. £0.6 Major variations in budget assumptions e.g. inflation If inflationary expectations are too low, it could have a greater impact on the Council's expenditure than expected.
+Low The Service Director - Finance, Infrastructure & Improvement monitors the economic environment and takes forecasts from reliable sources £1.5 Major expenditure and income variations If expenditure is higher than budgeted or income lower than budgeted in any service, this will lead to a service overspend and potentially an overall overspend in Budget (say 1.5% of net committee requirements of £508.688m) Medium The Council's Management Team control the budget through a robust monthly budget management process, however, there are ongoing risks in Children's and Adults Services where safeguarding takes priority £7.6 Delay in and/or non-delivery of savings If planned savings are delayed or are found to be undeliverable this will have a significant impact on the Council's ability to deliver its Budget (say, 10% non-delivery in-year of £14.497m to be saved) High The Council's Management Team control the delivery of the savings programme through a robust monthly budget management process, however, this becomes more difficult year- on-year given the savings already delivered to date and the complexity of building change on change £1.5 Major disaster implications The Council could face unplanned expenditure if faced with a major disaster e.g. freak weather conditions Medium The Council may receive central government support but it is not certain that this would cover all required expenditure, there is also robust major emergency plans in place £1.0

-APPENDIX B
+Appendix B